-Nine literary minded ladies spent a weekend in Nidderdale Bunkhouse.
+Nine literary minded ladies spent a weekend in Nidderdale Bunkhouse (now closed).

 Our book group has being going for 5 years now and every year we have dreamt of getting away together for a weekend of chat, walking, book talk and maybe just a little bit wine!
 At last, in 2017, most of us have kids who can be left with dads and husbands who are capable of surviving a weekend with the kids so we decided to go for it!